Dvar Torah Outliner

 Retrieving Parasha Commentaries

 Fantastic progress!
-We have our Hebrew text of the verse, our English text of the verse - now we just need some commentaries to build out the rest of this outline.
+We have our Hebrew text of the verse, and our English text of the verse.
+Now we just need some commentaries to build out the rest of this outline.

 To retrieve our commentaries, we're going to use the Related API endpoint, and pass in our parasha_ref as the tref (i.e. text reference).